 Nationwide Children's Hospital

 The Memorial Tournament continues the PGA TOUR's philanthropic focus through its several relationships with Central Ohio charities.
-The most significant of which is a 42-year relationship with primary benefactor, Nationwide Children's Hospital.
+The most significant of which is more than 47-year relationship with Nationwide Children's Hospital.
 Contributions generated through the support of over 2,600 volunteers and several fundraising initiatives are distributed each year to the Memorial Tournament Neonatal Intensive Care Unit and the areas of most need at Nationwide Children's.
+Learn More: Nationwide Children's Hospital

 The Memorial Tournament Neonatal Intensive Care Unit